 HSR’s staff engineer at the time, Bob Mockler, would become a figure of some significance in Prince’s early career: he would also assist with recording and mixing on both 1980’s Dirty Mind and 1981’s Controversy.
 Prince’s appreciation for Mockler can be inferred from the credit that appears on the final album, “Remixed by Bob Mockler and Prince”; as Mockler put it to biographer Per Nilsen, “That’s probably the last time he ever put anybody’s name before his” (Nilsen 1999 55).
 Indeed, Mockler seems to have had more creative input on the recording process than any of the artist’s collaborators since Chris Moon.
 Along with his aforementioned work on “When We’re Dancing Close and Slow,” his influence can be heard on one track in particular: the pulp-flavored cock rocker “Bambi.”

 If it had been up to Prince, “Bambi” may not have made the album at all.
 “Something about the track was rubbing him the wrong way,” Mockler recalled to Nilsen.
 “Maybe because it was too different from the rest of the album” (Nilsen 1999 56).
 The song, to be fair, does kind of come out of left field: after four R&B-flavored cuts and one relatively tame power pop track, its opening guitar riff hits like a sledgehammer to the gut.
-It’s easily the heaviest thing Prince had recorded in 1979; and it would remain so for 15 years, until his scrapped 1994 album The Undertaker—which just happened to feature an even heavier version of “Bambi.”
+It was easily the heaviest thing Prince had recorded in 1979; and it would remain so for 15 years, until his scrapped 1994 album The Undertaker—which just happened to feature an even heavier version of “Bambi.”

 Mockler helped Prince overdub “Bambi”’s guitar solo, and later confessed that “the track blew me away.”
 But Prince still wasn’t convinced it fit the album, so the engineer proposed a compromise: “I said, ‘Prince, let me have a chance to put this one together.’
 He gave me an afternoon and came back four hours later, listened and said, ‘Let’s do it!’”
 (Nilsen 1999 56).
-Whatever Mockler did to the track, he has my thanks; because, for fans of hard rock like me, “Bambi” remains a highlight.
-I‘ve noted before that Prince’s flirtations with rock music, at least in the studio, tended toward the manicured, radio-friendly sounds of groups like Boston, Toto, and Foreigner.
-“Bambi,” however, was the exception to that rule: this is pure, raw-off-the-bone near-metal, in the grand, lunk-headed tradition of bands like KISS and Prince’s beloved Grand Funk.
+Whatever he did to the track, he has my thanks; because, for fans of hard rock like me, “Bambi” remains a highlight.
+I’ve noted before that Prince’s flirtations with rock music, at least in the studio, tended toward the manicured, radio-friendly sounds of groups like Boston, Toto, and Foreigner.
+But “Bambi” was the exception to that rule: this is pure, raw-off-the-bone near-metal, in the grand, lunk-headed tradition of bands like KISS and Prince’s beloved Grand Funk.

-Unfortunately, “Bambi”’s lunk-headedness also extends to the lyrics, which notoriously concern Prince’s attempts to convince a lesbian that “it’s better with a man.”
+Unfortunately, “Bambi”’s lunk-headedness also extends to the lyrics, which concern Prince’s attempts to convince a lesbian that “it’s better with a man.”
 At best, we can call “Bambi” an early entry in the “clueless straight guys chasing gay women” mini-genre that also includes “A Strange Place (The Alezby Inn)” by the Egyptian Lover, “Pink Triangle” by Weezer, and, in cinema, Kevin Smith’s Chasing Amy.
-At worst, however, it’s offensively macho and homophobic, with an understanding of lesbianism that seems wholly indebted to trash fiction from the 1950s and ’60s.
+At worst, it’s offensively macho and homophobic, with an understanding of lesbianism that seems wholly indebted to trash fiction from the 1950s and ’60s.
 Coming from an artist who otherwise tended to invert rock’s chauvinistic gender paradigms with songs like “I’m Yours,” that’s pretty disappointing.

 Biographer Matt Thorne has criticized “Bambi” along these lines, dubbing it a “difficult song”–particularly in light of Prince’s later religious conservatism, which seemed to have inspired some homophobic comments in a 2008 interview with The New Yorker (Thorne 2016).
 I certainly take his point, but I frankly struggle to take the song seriously enough to condemn it.
 Maybe it’s just that I spent too many hours as a teenager listening to even more phallocentric music, by artists like Ted Nugent and the aforementioned KISS: an experience that no doubt inured me to much of rock’s casual misogyny.
 Compared to something like Nugent’s “Jailbait”–in which the future “family values” spokesperson offers to “share” an underage girl with his arresting police officer–“Bambi” comes across as pretty tame; though Prince’s weirdly violent, dick-worshipping suggestion that Bambi might “need to bleed” does feel beyond the pale.